BigB00st/locker/README.md

 * iproute2
 * iptables

+## Notes
+ * Supports only interactive containers (e.g. shell)
+ * Uses only the latest version of an image from dockerhub

 ## Installation

 Locker is still in development.
 In addition, locker needs to make changes to your network interfaces, routing table, and firewall rules.
 Therefore, run at your own risk.
 ### From Source

 ```